mattwedge/Elixir-integrations-test/README.md

 To read the logs: `make logs`

+Please note: There's a `env.example` file, this project uses a `.env` file, please make sure you use the example file to initially set up environmental variables.

 ## Usage

 There is a web server that starts up and runs on: http://localhost:8000/